-Please send comments @sedonaconference.org, or fax them to 602-258-2499.
+Please send comments to comments@sedonaconference.org.
 Thank you for contributing to this essential step in our ongoing efforts to move the patent law forward.

 I. WG10 Commentary on Patent Litigation Best Practices

 The Sedona Conference decided to undertake the formation of Working Group 10 (WG10) on Patent Litigation Best Practices in 2013 because it believes that the system can be significantly improved and abuses minimized by the development and utilization of procedures enhancing the efficient and cost-effective management of patent litigation.